Daniel-Grounin/ZeusVision_Demo/README.md

 - Python 3.8 or later
 - PyTorch 1.7.1
 - OpenCV 4.5
-- A drone with a mobile device mounting capability
+- A DJI drone with a mobile device mounting capability that supports MSDK V5,
 - A computer for processing the live feed

 ### Setup